Oslo Court, NW8. An Ode to Overshlog.

 And not only were we sitting at the exact table, I was sitting at my father’s seat, so it seemed only right and fitting that I order Sole Colbert, in his memory.
 The dish has a long history.
 The first reference I can find is in an 1861 cookbook, which describes it as a fried sole, taken off the bone and filled in the middle with maître d’hôtel butter and some maître d’hôtel sauce around it.

-Here. it’s deep fried with oozing butter in the middle – like Dover Sole Kiev – and lemon segments resting on top.
+Here, it’s deep fried with oozing butter in the middle – like Dover Sole Kiev – and lemon segments resting on top.
 I’d been fairly superior about it, in a how can you do that to a Dover sole sort of way, but one taste and I was silenced.
 It was delicious.
 And given the fixed-price menu, a complete bargain.
 I will now order it every time I go, because he would love that.

 B’s crispy duck (you can have it à la orange, naturally) went down a treat, as did P’s Schnitzel Holstein, which comes with capers, anchovies and an egg; not such a novelty, now that it’s at Fischers in Marylebone, and Boopshi’s.
 They’ll have to take it off the menu if it becomes too trendy.
 All mains served with a crescent-shaped dish of beans, broccoli, gratin dauphinoise and some roast baby potatoes.

 And then of course there is the whole dessert drama with Neil, an unexpected name for the Egyptian man who controls the trolley.
-This is the man Matt Lucas wanted as his luxury, on Desert Island Discs and he performs at each table, reeling off classic desserts, as he camps it up to the nines.
+This is the man Matt Lucas wanted as his luxury, on Desert Island Discs.
+He performs at each table, reeling off classic desserts, as he camps it up to the nines.
 Apple strudel, Crème caramel, Crème brulêe, trifle, you name it, they have it.
 We are encouraged to visit the dessert trolley.
 I am persuaded to choose millefeuille with raspberries and cream, together with a fresh berry and cream tart.
 Because I needed.

 Resistance is futile.
 On my own at the trolley, I ask Neil quietly whether I can have a picture of him with his famous trolley.
 The mask slipped.
 I’m very busy, he says, brusquely, even though I am not suggesting a studio session.
 Maybe later.
 Said in a way which made it clear that there would be no “later”.
 Not such a trolley dolly after all then.